TCO46/TheNeovim/main.md

 ## Plugins

-Now this one might be the most fun part because now you will try to install plugins into it to make it more powerfull.
+Now this one might be the most fun part because now you will try to install plugins into it to make it more powerful.
 To make things easier, we will use a Neovim distro called kickstart.nvim.
 Unlike others distro where they did everything for you, this one only install the bare minimum for it like a package manager, LSP server,..., and some pre-configuration.

 #### Requirements